A Low-Carb Diet for Beginners

 All foods above are below 5% carbs.
 Sticking to these foods will make it relatively easy to stay on a strict low-carb diet, with less than 20 grams of carbs per day.

 Here’s what you should not eat on low carb – foods full of sugar and starch:

 The numbers are grams of digestible carbs per 100 grams (3.5 ounces), unless otherwise noted.

 So what do you drink on low carb?
 Water is perfect, and so is coffee or tea.
 Ideally, use no sweeteners, and a modest amount of milk or cream if you like (beware of caffe latte!).

 Visual low-carb guides

-Get lots of weekly low-carb meal plans, complete with shopping lists and everything, with our new premium meal planner tool (free trial).
+Get lots of weekly low-carb meal plans, complete with shopping lists and everything, with our amazing premium meal planner tool (free trial).

 The fewer carbohydrates you eat, the bigger the effects on weight and blood sugar will be.
-I recommend following the dietary advice as strict as you can.
-When you’re happy with your weight and health you may carefully try eating more liberally (if you want to).
+We recommend following the dietary advice as strictly as you can.
+When you’re happy with your weight and health, you may carefully try eating more liberally (if you want to).